 Troy Christian Schools, Inc. is a college and career-preparatory, inter-denominational Christian school.
-We are a member of the Association of Christian Schools International (ACSI).
 The school was founded in 1980 and was chartered in 1982 by the State of Ohio as a K-8 elementary school.
 In the fall of 2001, Troy Christian Schools, Inc. was chartered by the State of Ohio as an 18-months-old through 12th grade school.
 Our enrollment is 132 for early childhood, 286 for grades K-6, and 354 for grades 7-12.
 We have students from 35 different school districts and 72 different churches.

 Troy Christian Schools exist to uphold God’s truth as we assist parents in the education of their children’s minds and the transformation of their hearts in a Christ-centered learning environment.